Complete Financial Questionnaire

 So you’re down €1500 in income and up €1000 in expenses.

-Even worse, from a recent article in the Journal:
+Even worse, from an article in the Journal:

 The financial strain led to serious resentment from my husband and the breakup of our marriage in the end